Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 `yarn electron-pack`

-**NOTE:** Follow the instructions from the article I wasn't able to get it to build until I changed:
+**NOTE:** Following the instructions from the article I wasn't able to get it to build until I changed:

 `"electron-pack": "build -mw"`